BernardinD/PhotoWordFind/README.md

 commands above or the bootstrap script.

 ## Bootstrap setup
-On Windows, run the included PowerShell script to install the Firebase CLI and required JDK before retrieving the debug keystore.
+On Windows, run the included PowerShell script to install the Firebase CLI via `winget` and the required JDK before retrieving the debug keystore.
 You must pass `-ExecutionPolicy Bypass -File` so PowerShell allows the script to run:

 ```powershell